A College Co-Ed Was Fatally Stabbed in the Library at Penn State. Over Five Decades Later, Who Killed Her Remains a Mystery.

-Aardsma was raised in a conservative and religious household, yet as with many children growing up in the 1960s, she developed a taste for liberal ideas, art, and poetry.
-Academically gifted, she graduated high school in 1965 with honors, graduating 5th in her class as a senior.
+Aardsma was raised in a conservative and religious household, yet as with many children growing up at the time, she developed a taste for liberal ideas, art, and poetry.
+Academically gifted, she graduated high school in 1965 with honors, fifth in her class.

-She loved high school, being particularly fond of her English literature teacher Olin Van Lare, who was well known for bursting into tears during emotional poetry readings.
-To this day, history teacher Verne C. Kupelian treasures a poem Betsy had written for him.
+She loved high school, and was particularly fond of her English literature teacher Olin Van Lare, who was well known for bursting into tears during emotional poetry readings.
+History teacher Verne C. Kupelian always treasured a poem Betsy had written for him.

 "I think I ended up giving her a straight 'A' in the class, and it was not an easy class," physiology teacher Dirk Bloemendaal Sr.told PennLive.com in 2008.
 "She was really the kind of person you love to have in your class."

 After high school, Aardsma enrolled at Hope College in Michigan to pursue a pre-med program.
 She aspired to either be a physician or a medical illustrator, developing a strong concern for the underprivileged and an interest in feminism.
-Around the time she moved to Hope, she spent a week on a Reformed Church mission to a Navajo reservation in New Mexico, being disturbed by the poverty she found.
+Around the time she moved to Hope, she spent a week on a Reformed Church mission to a Navajo reservation in New Mexico.

 However, by 1967 she seemed to have developed a new career vision for herself as she enrolled at the University of Michigan to study art and English.
 Her social life grew as she began her first serious relationship with a young man named David Wright.
 Her concern for the disadvantaged led to her joining the Peace Corp following her graduation, traveling to Africa on humanitarian work.

-However, her time abroad would be cut short when Wright enrolled at Penn State University.
-He told her that he couldn't guarantee a commitment to her while she was abroad in the long-term, not wanting any kind of long-distance relationship.
+But her time abroad would be cut short when Wright enrolled at Penn State University.
+He told her that he couldn't guarantee a commitment to her while she was abroad, not wanting any kind of long-distance relationship.
 Aardsma returned to the United States and enrolled at Penn State, spending most of her time studying or traveling to Penn State-Hershey to join Wright.

 By Thanksgiving of 1969, the stress of her study was beginning to show as she began to fall behind on an English assignment; she was also missing her friends back in Holland.
-Not only that, however, but she seemingly had an uneasy feeling on campus, telling her mother in a letter that "I don't know why I'm here.
+Worse, she reportedly had an uneasy feeling on campus, telling her mother in a letter that "I don't know why I'm here.
 I have this weird feeling about being here."

 Despite this, her mood was likely lifted with the first anniversary of her relationship with Wright and discussions that the two might get engaged during the coming holiday season.